Teaching kids about the value of money

 Posted February 2016 by NZCU Baywide

-Providing kids with pocket money is a great way to teach them about the value of money.
+Providing kids with pocket money is a great way to teach them about the value of money and how to manage their own budgets.
 The amount should depend on the age but remember that you are setting an expectation.
 Giving $10 a week to a 5 year old will mean that as they get older you’ll either need to fork out a $100 when they turn 10 or they won’t see the value in it and decide it isn’t worth doing their chores for a measly $10 anymore.

 Of course, at the end of the day they are kids and they don’t have the will power of (some) adults.
 Remember that you are the parent and you have the final say on how and when their money is spent.